-Run some water over a clean microfiber cloth, then wring it out so that it’s damp, but not dripping.
-Use the damp cloth to wash the mirror, and to “rinse” the disinfectant from the countertop, faucet(s), and sink.
+Dampen a clean microfiber cloth, then wring it out a little bit so that it’s damp, but not dripping.
+Use the damp cloth to clean the mirror, then use it to “rinse” the cleaning spray from the countertop, faucet, and sink.

-Use a couple of paper towels to dry the mirror, countertop, faucet(s), sink, and toilet, in that order.
-(You’ll be working your way from the cleanest thing to the dirtiest thing, which helps to save on paper towels.)
+Use a couple of paper towels or a flour sack towel to dry the mirror, countertop, faucet, sink, and toilet, in that order.
+(You’ll be going from the cleanest thing to the dirtiest thing, which will save you a few paper towels.)

-Use one last clean paper towel to buff a shine onto the mirror and faucet.
-Toss the paper towels and put the toilet brush away.
+Use one last clean towel to buff a shine onto the mirror and faucet.
+Toss the paper towels (or put the dirty towels in your hamper) and put the toilet brush away.

-Rinse the microfiber cloth and wring it out again.
-Use the damp cloth to spot clean the floor, or to wipe up any hair, dust, or dirt that’s hanging around.
-Toss the microfiber cloth into your hamper or washer, and voila, you’re done!
+Rinse the microfiber cloth well and wring it out again.
+Use it to spot clean the floor as necessary, or to wipe up any hair, dust, or dirt that’s hanging around.

 I’m telling you… Denise has got this whole thing dialed in!
-Thank you again Denise, for sharing your wisdom and experience with all of us! :-)
+Thanks again for sharing your wisdom and experience with all of us! :-)

 What About The Tub/Shower?